cielo24/Docs/api/source/job_control/add_media_to_job.rst

 No content-type should be included in the HTTP header.
 Upload the media directly inline as the body of the request.
 The media should be uploaded as raw binary, no encoding (base64, hex, etc) is required.
+Chunk-transfer encoding is NOT supported.
+If uploading large files, specify the content-length in the header.

 **HTTP Method**